Gaya/clevernode/source/about/index.md

 > I am a freelance web developer specialising in JavaScript, living in Deurne, a small town in the south of The Netherlands, close to Eindhoven.

-I've been a developer professionally for over 14 years.
+I've been a developer professionally since 2006.
 That's almost half of the time I've been alive!

 <picture class="picture picture--fullwidth">
     <img src="./gaya-de-rips-stippelberg.jpg" alt="Gaya Kessler at Stippelberg, De Rips, The Netherlands" />
 </picture>

-Since I was young **I've always had an interest in creating things** on the computer.
+Since I was young **I've always had an interest in creating things** with a computer.
 This varied from creating video games, drawing, making music, and eventually programming.

-Because I had the possibility to learn computer science during my time at high school I got a taste of what it could be to do this for a living.
-I couldn't believe **something this much fun is actually a job** I could get paid for.
+Because I had the possibility to learn computer science during my time in high school I got a taste of what it could be to do this for a living.
+I couldn't believe **something this much fun was actually a job** I could get paid for.

-From my room in my parents' attic and a slow internet connection I started learning how to **code websites from scratch** and program the back-end systems supporting it.
+From my room in my parents' attic and a really slow internet connection I started learning how to **code websites from scratch** and program the back-end systems supporting it.

 I later went to university to get a **bachelors degree in Computer Science**.
 Around the same time I got a part-time job at a [local web development company](https://cybox.nl), where I learned a lot more than what school was teaching.
 I'll be forever thankful for the opportunity I got working there.